Spring Valley National Bank (Spring Valley, IL)

 Article Text

-MORE DEVLIN BANKS HAVE SUSPENDED Washington, July 5.-The comptroller of the currency has appointed National Bank Examiner D. A. Cook receiver of the Spring Valley National bank of Spring Valley, Ill., upon advice received from Examiner Cook that the bank had closed.
-The comptroller has also appointed Bank Examiner J. McSholtz receiver of the First National bank of Toluca.
-III., upon advices from the vice president of the bank that it would not open for business this morning and a request to have an examiner take charge.
-The suspension of these banks is due to the failure of C. J. Devlin, who was president of both of them.
-The capital of the Spring Valley bank is $50,000 and of the First National of Toluca $100,000.
+DEVLIN'S FAILURE WRECKS BANKS Institutions at Spring Valley and Toluca, III., Forced to the Wall.
+Washington, July 5.-The comptroller of the currency has appointed national bank examiners receivers for the Spring Valley National bank, of Spring Valley, Ill., and the First National bank of Toluca, III., upon information that both institutions had closed.
+The suspension of the banks was due to the failure of C. J. Devlin, president of both of them.
+The capital of the Spring Valley Naitonal bank is $50,000, and of the First National of Toluca $100,000.

 Article from The Topeka State Journal, July 5, 1905